 Depending on where you live, you’ll want to spend the winter in your tiny home feeling warm and cozy.
 Without proper research, you could end up with ice cold feet or wasting precious energy opening windows in an overheated small space.

 This is why choosing the correctly sized heater for your tiny house is so important.
-Let’s take a look at some recommendations and tips for staying toasty (and smart!) in your tiny home this winter.
+Let’s take a look at some recommendations and tips for staying toasty (and smart!) in your tiny home living space this winter.

 First, you need to calculate how many BTUs your tiny home will need to regulate the temperature in a manner that is both efficient and comfortable.
 British Thermal Units are the approximate amount of energy it takes to heat one pound of water by one degree Fahrenheit.
-Use this calculator to help determine the number of BTUs based on the dimensions of your space, insulation conditions, and desired temperature changes.
+Use this calculator to help determine the number of BTUs based on the dimensions of your space, insulation conditions, and desired daily temperature changes.

 Grid Tied Heat